Automotive Technology - Major #8051

 6 units

-The principles of automotive power train systems: automatic and manual transmissions/transaxles, transfer cases, clutch assembles, driveaxles, drivelines, and differentials.
+Students will be introduced to the principles of automotive power train systems: automatic and manual transmissions/transaxles, transfer cases, clutch assembles, driveaxles, drivelines, and differentials.
 Diagnosis, service, and repair.
 Designed to accompany work experience in the trade.
 (A, CSU)

 AUTOT 57